AndrewMagliozzi/annotator/doc/storage.rst

 -  path: ``/annotations``
 -  returns: a list of all annotation objects

-Example (see :ref:'annotation-format' for details of the format of individual annotations):
+Example (see :ref:'annotation format' for details of the format of individual annotations):

 .. code:: json